dkesselman/ibmi_ssh_vpn/README.md

 * You need to copy plink.exe (can download from PuTTY page) to /WINTOOLS
 * You need to run chroot_setup_script.sh from PASE:
 * Needs no change some variables pointing to your system
+* Add at the end of your sshd_config:

+ibmpaseforishell /usr/bin/bash
+ibmpaseforienv PASE_USRGRP_LIMITED=N

+* Need to run CHROOT Script:

   On V7R1:
   CALL QP2TERM